piperchester/vscode-theme-cents/README.md

 ## Cents 💰
-> A VS Code theme that just makes sense!
+> It just makes sense!

 Dark theme that's a smart investment in productivitiy and reflects a sensible brand.